hollingsworthd/jBrowserDriver/README.md

 - - -

 #### Download
-Get ZIP archives of the [latest release](https://github.com/MachinePublishers/jBrowserDriver/releases/latest).
+Get a ZIP archive of the [latest release](https://github.com/MachinePublishers/jBrowserDriver/releases/latest).

 Or install via Maven: